alecive/alecive.github.io/_posts/blog/2015-07-07-SublimeTricks.md

 In addition to the key bindings, terminals can also be opened via the editor context menu and the sidebar context menus.

 The only problem is that the `ctrl+shift+t` key binding is already associated with the "Reopen closed file" feature that I use a lot.
 In order to avoid overlapping, I decided to move these key bindings to `ctrl+alt+t` and `ctrl+alt+shift+t`.
-Custom key bindings such as this would be added to the file opened when accessing the `Preferences > Key Bindings – User` menu entry (the file name varies by operating system).
+Custom key bindings such as this would be added to the file opened when accessing the `Preferences` → `Key Bindings – User` menu entry (the file name varies by operating system).

 ~~~json
 [